braindonor/website-monitor/README.txt

     * Implement a logging framework to make logging customisable, allow log file rollover, and improve logging resource usage.
 Include unit tests for logging

-    * Explore the use of coroutines to allow parallel processing of web response checks.

     * Check for json responses and provide more robust validation of content.

     * Allow the dynamic loading of the configuration file, so that the process does not